baig/rust-dialect/README.md

 Haskell-style Dialect of Rust [Working Draft]
 ================================================================================
 This dialect is just an alternate syntax for Rust in order to bring the terseness of Haskell to the Rust land.
-The purpose is to reduce the number of characters to be typed as well as enhance the legibility of the code.
+The main goal is to enhance the readability of the language syntax.
+The readability of the language matters because a typical developer spends more time reading the code than writing it.

 Some Symbols
 --------------------------------------------------------------------------------